ChemmineR-V2 Manual

 propma[1:4,]

-MF MW Ncharges C H N O S F Cl RNH2 R2NH R3N ROPO3 ROH RCHO RCOR RCOOH RCOOR ROR RINGS AROMATIC
+MF MW Ncharges C H N O S F Cl RNH2 R2NH R3N ROPO3 ROH RCHO RCOR RCOOH RCOOR ROR RCCH RCN RINGS AROMATIC

 ## Assign properties to data block